 Flipped learning paradigm has students watching videos of the lectures they would have received at school, and, instead of doing their homework at home, they do this level of learning in class.
 And by doing it in a class, they can interact more with their peers, they can collaborate more and they can get a direct help and instructions from the teacher.
 So, the stuff that they normally just be sitting and consuming information can be done outside of class time, while a class can be used for more productive measures.

 It is just one example.

-There are millions of examples how technology teachers individually to the students, personalizes learning, deepens instructions, broadens instructions.
+There are millions of examples how technology changes the way students learn, personalizes learning, deepens instructions, broadens instructions.

 One thing that technology does not do though, is a promise that any of those changes will be a benefit to the student.
 This still falls on the shoulders of the teacher.
 Technology offers the potential to change things for the good, but the teachers have to see the potential in order to do the things that are impactful.

-In terms of disadvantages, there are opportunities for social and emotional growth to be stunted a little bit.
+In terms of disadvantages, technology changes the way we communicate, there are opportunities for social and emotional growth to be stunted a little bit.
 There is the opportunity for students to move more into the cyber world and lose their interactions with other students.

 There are of course dangers with some of the things that we offer to students in terms of access to broader resources, broader pools of information on the internet, there are activities they can get into that are negative, there is a potential to be distracted in this learning because you have the same device, the same resources available for learning that you would use for more personal items or for leisure activities.

 But these are all are navigated by schools that know what they are doing, schools that put into digital citizenship or internet safety curriculum, schools that talk specifically with the students about managing their lives, managing the tasks they have to do for learning.